oyinlola-tech/oyinlola-tech/README.md

 ## 🎯 2025 Goals

-- ✅ Complete practical cybersecurity training
+- ✅ Complete hands-on cybersecurity training
 - 🚀 Launch ZudoMart MVP
 - 💼 Secure a tech role or internship
-- 🗣 Pitch ZudoMart to at least 5 early-stage investors
+- 🗣 Pitch ZudoMart to at least 5 investors
-- ✍ Start blogging or documenting my learning journey
+- ✍ Start documenting and blogging my journey
-- 🤝 Build a growing network of African tech creators
+- 🤝 Build a strong network of African tech creators

 ---